 \section{Methodology}

 The objective of this study is to learn the importance ranking of road segments.
-We propose a ranking framework (MGL2Rank) that integrates both topology and attribute information of the traffic network.
-The details of the framework are illustrated in Fig. \ref {Fig.1}.
-This framework consists of an embedding module and a ranking module.
-The embedding module contains a sampling algorithm and an encoding network, while the ranking module is employed to learn the importance ranking.
-Before introducing our method, we define the concepts that will be used in this work and formally define the problem.
+We propose a ranking framework (MGL2Rank) that integrates the topology and attribute information of traffic networks.
+Fig. \ref {fig.1} shows the details of this framework, which comprises an embedding module and a ranking module.
+The embedding module contains a sampling algorithm and an encoding network, and the ranking module is employed to learn the importance ranking.
+Before introducing our method, we first define the concepts used in this study and then formally define the problem.

-\textbf{Definition 1} (\emph{Road network}): A road network is a directed, unweighted, and attributed graph $ G=(V,E,A) $, where $ V=\{v_1,v_2,...,v_n\} $ is a set of nodes representing road segments; $ E $ is a set of directed edges representing the connectivity between road segments; The adjacency matrix is denoted by $ M\in[0,1]^{n \times n} $, where $ m_{ij} \in M $ equals 1 if there exists a directed edge from $ v_i $ to $ v_j $, indicating that $ v_i $ can reach $ v_j $; otherwise, it equals 0; $ A \in \mathbb{R}^{n \times m} $ is a node attributes matrix, where $ m $ is the number of node attributes, and $ a_{ik} \in A $ is the value of the attribute $ \sigma_k $ corresponding to node $ v_i $.
-The node attributes consist of road attributes (see Definition 2) and traffic attributes (see Definition 3).
+\textbf{Definition 1} (\emph{Road network}): A road network is a directed, unweighted, and attributed graph represented by $ G=(V,E,A) $, where $ V=\{v_1,v_2,...,v_{|V|}\} $ is a set of nodes representing road segments, and $ E $ is a set of directed edges representing the connectivity between these road segments.
+The adjacency matrix is denoted by $ M\in[0,1]^{|V| \times |V|} $, where $ m_{ij} \in M $ equals 1 if there exists a directed edge from $ v_i $ to $ v_j $, indicating that $ v_i $ can reach $ v_j $; otherwise, it equals 0; $ A \in \mathbb{R}^{|V| \times |U|} $ is a node attribute matrix, where $U$ is a set of attributes, and $ a_{ik} \in A $ is the value of the attribute $ \sigma_k $ corresponding to node $ v_i $.
+The node attributes comprise road attributes (Definition 2) and traffic attributes (Definition 3).

 \textbf{Definition 2} (\emph{Road attributes}): The road attributes are the physical features of a road segment.
-For a road segment $ v_i \in V $, the road attributes are represented by a vector $ k_i=[limiv_i,nlan_i,len_i] $, where $ limiv_i $ denotes the speed limit of $v_i$, $ nlan_i $ denotes the number of lanes of $ v_i $, and $ len_i $ denotes the total length of $ v_i $.
+For a road segment $ v_i \in V $, the road attributes are represented by a vector.
+In this study, the road attributes include the speed limit, number of lanes, and total length of $ v_i $.

-\textbf{Definition 3} (\emph{Traffic attributes}): The traffic attributes of a road network describe the information that is reflected in the traffic volumes during a certain time period.
-The traffic attributes are denoted by $ f_i=[vol_i,avgv_i] $, here, $ vol_i $ and $ avgv_i $ denote the total traffic volumes and average speed of the road segment $ v_i $ at a given time period, respectively.
+\textbf{Definition 3} (\emph{Traffic attributes}): The traffic attributes of a road network describe the information reflected in traffic volumes during a certain period.
+The traffic attributes are denoted by a vector.
+In this study, we consider the total traffic volume and average speed of $ v_i $ during a given period as the traffic attributes.